ethan-gustafson/One_Piece/README.md

 Or install it yourself as:

-    $ gem install one_piece
+    $ gem install one_piece -->

 ## Usage

-The gem includes the anime's characters, devil fruits information, haki description, episode count and where to watch the show!
+The CLI includes the anime's characters, devil fruits information, haki description, episode count and where to watch the show!

 ## Development